nilabhnishchhal/Nilabh-Blogs/_posts/2025-02-17-Python-syntax-and-Basics.md

 ## A story to learn the Basic Python Syntax

-Welcome to the magival world of Python programming!
+Welcome to the magical world of Python programming!
 In this chapter, we'll embark on a journey to explore the basics of Python syntax.
 Python, known for its simplicity and readability, is a great language to start your programming adventure.
 Let's dive in and learn through a story - the tale of Alice in DataLand.

 ### Basics of a Python Script